Dolteriska/Online-Cinema-Project/README.md

 **Online Cinema** is a backend platform for an online movie theater that lets users register, browse a movie catalog, add movies to favorites and cart, place orders, and pay for purchases online.
 The project is implemented as a REST API on **FastAPI** and follows a modular architecture with a clear separation of domains: accounts, movies, shopping cart, orders, and payments.

 Repository: [Dolteriska/Online-Cinema-Project](https://github.com/Dolteriska/Online-Cinema-Project)
+Deployed on AWS EC2 with Docker Compose — [[demo link](http://63.180.139.188:8000)] (may be temporarily offline outside active development)

 ---